Positive Affirmations for Students: How to Encourage Growth Mindset with Affirmations

 WHAT ARE POSITIVE AFFIRMATIONS FOR STUDENTS?

 Positive affirmations are short, encouraging statements students can say to themselves to build confidence, courage, and motivation.
-Think of them as mental tools students can pull out when they’re stuck, frustrated, or about to give up.
+Think of them as mental tools students can pull out when they’re feeling stuck, frustrated, or about to give up.

 A few examples of positive affirmations for students:

-- “I can do hard things.”
+• “I can do hard things.”

-- “Mistakes help me learn.”
+• “Mistakes help me learn.”

-- “I haven’t figured this out yet, but I will.”
+• “I haven’t figured this out yet, but I will.”

-- “My effort matters more than getting it right the first time.”
+• “My effort matters more than getting it right the first time.”

-- “I am capable.”
+• “I am capable.”

-- “I’ll try a different strategy.”
+• “I’ll try a different strategy.”

 WHY ARE POSITIVE AFFIRMATIONS IMPORTANT?

 Research on self-talk and mindset shows a clear connection between how students speak to themselves and how they perform.
 Negative self-talk like “I’ll never get this” or “I’m just not smart enough” raises stress, increases avoidance, and shuts down learning.
-Positive affirmations do the opposite.
-They lower anxiety, build self-efficacy, and give students a way to talk themselves through difficult moments.
+I’m sure you know, this builds a wall to learning that is hard for a teacher to get through.

 The good news is that affirmations are teachable.
 With a few intentional activities and some consistent reinforcement, students can build a personal toolkit of phrases they actually use.